-It’s more about minimising the risk especially if food poisoning poses a higher risk to you.
+It’s more about minimizing the risk especially if food poisoning poses a higher risk to you.
 (Pregnant, aged or existing medical conditions)

 To truly understand why cooking from frozen in the slow cooker or crock pot is dangerous we will need to look at what the danger zone is.

 The danger zone is one of the most important pieces of information when it comes to cooking.
 It’s the zone where bacteria will thrive and can grow to unsafe levels.